Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models

 \subsection{Comparison Experiments and Ablations}

-In this section, we ablate and compare different text/video backbones, model architectures, and learning objectives on VTT English$\rightarrow$video search.
-Additional discussion can be found in the supplementary material.
+In this section, we ablate and compare different text/video encoders, Transformer model architectures, and learning objectives for English$\rightarrow$video search on VTT.

-\textbf{Text and Video encoders.} Table~\ref{tab:feat} compares different text and video encoders.
-While R(2+1)D outperforms S3D, the simple concatenation (\ie~early-fusion) of their output features provides a $1.5 \sim 2.0$ improvement in R@1.
+\textbf{Text and Video Encoders.} Table~\ref{tab:feat} compares different text and video encoder backbones.
+For the visual encoders, while R(2+1)D outperforms S3D, the simple concatenation (\ie, early-fusion) of their output features provides a $1.5 \sim 2.0$ improvement in R@1.
 For the text encoder, XLM-R significantly outperforms mBERT.

-\textbf{Transformer Pooling.} Table~\ref{tab:arch} compares various configurations of the proposed pooling module.
+\textbf{Transformer Pooling.} Table~\ref{tab:arch} compares various configurations of the proposed Transformer pooling module.
 We observe that a simple 2-layer Transformer achieves the best performance.
 Weight sharing of the video and text Transformer slightly degrades the performance.
 Therefore, we choose to separate them.

 \textbf{Learning Objective.} From Table~\ref{tab:obj}, the intra-modal contrastive objective is important for both NCE and Triplet loss.
 In general, the NCE loss outperforms the Triplet loss.
 The proposed inter-modal and intra-modal NCE objective achieves the best performance.
-When captions in different languages are available, cross-lingual NCE additionally provides a consistent improvement.
+When captions in multiple languages are available, cross-lingual NCE additionally provides a consistent improvement.